-The report below documents community needs, suggests proposed investments, describes coordinated services, states expected results, and estimates return on investment.
+The report below documents community needs, suggest proposed investments, describes coordinated services, states expected results, and estimates return on investment.
 It also introduces the Council leadership, offers a framework for operations, and details the Council’s authority, transparency, and accountability standards mandated by the legislature.

 The most critical time in a child’s life occurs before he or she even reaches school.
 Their brains develop faster than at any other point.
 Well-established research continues to emphasize the importance of early childhood education as an essential building block of a child’s future success.
 With an emphasis on kindergarten readiness, the Children’s Services Council of Brevard has established the following priority areas: